weclystack/myss/elements/content/about.md

 ---

-Programplex is a forum for learning coding and cyber security, from zero to hero, for free.
-The name Programplex has a very complex program and it is a community of beginners to professionals who share their knowledge and skills about coding and cyber security.
-Programplex provides various types of learning resources such as video tutorials, digital books, articles, and discussion forums to help beginners understand the basics of coding and cyber security.
+Thecyberswat is a forum for learning coding and cyber security, from zero to hero, for free.
+The name Thecyberswat has a very complex program and it is a community of beginners to professionals who share their knowledge and skills about coding and cyber security.
+Thecyberswat provides various types of learning resources such as video tutorials, digital books, articles, and discussion forums to help beginners understand the basics of coding and cyber security.

-Programplex also has a great program to enhance the coding and cyber security skills of beginners, helping them become experts in this field.
-Programplex has many professional and experienced mentors in the field of coding and cyber security who are ready to assist and answer any questions and problems faced by beginners.
+Thecyberswat also has a great program to enhance the coding and cyber security skills of beginners, helping them become experts in this field.
+Thecyberswat has many professional and experienced mentors in the field of coding and cyber security who are ready to assist and answer any questions and problems faced by beginners.